 One such volume is now known as the St Bertin Gospels.
-It contains two full-page Evangelist portraits, of St Mark and St Luke, painted in pink and green on a burnished gold background.
+It contains two full-page Evangelist portraits, of St Mark and St Matthew, painted in pink and green on a burnished gold background.
 It also includes a number of elaborate ‘incipit’ pages that mark the beginning of each Gospel.
 By the seventeenth century, the manuscript was in the collection of Antoine Faure (d.
 1689), the provost and chancellor of Rheims, whose library became part of the French royal library in 1701.

 This manuscript was digitised with the support of The Polonsky Foundation.

 - Article by:

 - Charlotte Denoël